Teaching

 American University (2022-present)

-Psychology of Education (EDU420): This 3-credit course is an education major requirement and upper-level elective for a variety of students interested i nhow we learn, why we learn, and the individual and systemic factors that support or hinder learning.
+Psychology of Education (EDU420, 3 credits): This course is an education major requirement and upper-level elective for a variety of students interested in how we learn, why we learn, and the individual and systemic factors that support or hinder learning.
 In this course students describe and apply the core concepts of educational psychology and critically evaluate the role of individual, institutional, and cultural factors in learning.
 In small groups they conduct a self-designed mini research project on a topic of their choice and create a resource based on their findings for an audience of their choice in a method of their choice.
 The course is designed to explicitly model the different learning principles and theories that are covered.

 The Catholic University of America (2021-2022)

-Curriculum and Instruction (EDUC312): This 3-credit introductory methods course is a requirement of the Early Childhood and Elementary Education program.
+Curriculum and Instruction (EDUC312, 3 credits): This introductory methods course is a requirement of the Early Childhood and Elementary Education program.
 Pre-service teachers are introduced to all aspects of lesson planning and unit planning, including essential questions, alignment of standards to objectives and assessments, student engagement through questioning and motivational strategies, and differentiating instruction to meet the needs of diverse learners.
 Students in the course write reflections on teaching observations, practice teaching brief activities, and write complete lesson and unit plans.

 George Washington University (2016-2020)

-Instructional Models and Classroom Management (CPED6507): Over four summers I taught this 3-credit foundational course for the M.Ed. program in Secondary Education to students from various content areas.
+Instructional Models and Classroom Management (CPED6507, 3 credits): Over four summers I taught this foundational course for the M.Ed. program in Secondary Education to students from various content areas.
 The course focused on development of Project Based Learning and Inquiry unit plans, while integrating practices of attention to student thinking, professional critique, reflection, and craftsmanship.

 University of Maryland (2014-2020)

-Interdisciplinary Teaching in the Middle Grades (EDCI413): I co-taught this 2-credit course during a fall semester, and then revised the existing course curriculum to teach a 3 week long condensed blended online and in-person course during the subsequent winter semester.
+Interdisciplinary Teaching in the Middle Grades (EDCI413, 2 credits): I co-taught this 2-credit course during a fall semester, and then revised the existing course curriculum to teach a 3 week long condensed blended online and in-person course during the subsequent winter semester.
 The course focused on interdisciplinary teaching, social and emotional development of middle level learners, instructional methods, student centered discourse, and assessment approaches.